Act of the Re-Establishment of the State of Lithuania: Aftermath

 The Act of the Re-Establishment of the State of Lithuania served as a model and inspiration to other Soviet republics.
 However, the issue of independence was not immediately settled and recognition by other countries was not certain.

 Mikhail Gorbachev called the Act of Independence illegal and the USSR demanded revocation of the Act and began applying sanctions against Lithuania including an economic blockade.
-In addition, on January 13, 1991 Soviet forces stormed the LRT building in Vilnius along with the Vilnius TV Tower.
+In addition, on 13 January 1991 Soviet forces stormed the LRT building in Vilnius along with the Vilnius TV Tower.

 Unarmed civilian Lithuanians confronted Soviet soldiers.
-Fourteen people were killed and seven hundred injured in what became known as January Events.
+Fourteen people were killed and seven hundred injured in what became known as the January Events.

-On May 31, 1990, the Supreme Soviet of Moldavian SSR voted to recognize the Restoration of the Independence of Lithuania.
+On 31 May 1990 the Supreme Soviet of Moldavian SSR voted to recognize the Restoration of the Independence of Lithuania.
 The Parliament of Moldavia was the first legislature in the world to recognize Lithuania's independence, although Moldavia was still part of the Soviet Union.
 The Moldavian Supreme Soviet promised to establish an embassy to Lithuania in the near future.

+On 13 January 1991, during Soviet forces stormed the LRT building in Vilnius, Russian leader Boris Yeltsin arrived in Tallinn, and with the leaders of the Baltic countries he signed a joint declaration, recognising one another's independence/sovereignty.
+Later, on 27 July 1991, the Russian government re-recognized Lithuania and the two countries re-established diplomatic relations on 9 October 1991.

-On February 11, 1991, the Icelandic parliament voted to confirm that Iceland's 1922 recognition of Lithuanian independence was still in full effect, as it never formally recognized the Soviet Union's control over Lithuania, and that full diplomatic relations should be established as soon as possible.
+On 11 February 1991 the Icelandic parliament voted to confirm that Iceland's 1922 recognition of Lithuanian independence was still in full effect, as it never formally recognized the Soviet Union's control over Lithuania, and that full diplomatic relations should be established as soon as possible.
 In response, the Soviet Union recalled its ambassador to Iceland.
 Iceland was later followed by Denmark, Slovenia, Croatia (then a constituent republic of Yugoslavia), and Latvia.
-Denmark's ambassador to Lithuania arrived on August 26; he was the first foreign diplomat accredited to Lithuania after its declaration of independence.
+Denmark's ambassador to Lithuania arrived on 26 August; he was the first foreign diplomat accredited to Lithuania after its declaration of independence.